 As the estimations suggest the most important factors that influence the amount of subsidies one receive is whether he or she commute by car or in the case of inner city residents whether she or he has a car, as car use that entails lot of generic and air pollution subsidies and inner city car ownership usually entails large amount of parking subsidies.
-Nevertheless, it is rather unlikely that car-owners have greater needs than non-car-owners, as car-owners are more likely to have high income than non-car-owners, as it was demonstrated e.g. by Lucas & Jones (2009).
+Nevertheless, it is rather unlikely that all car-owners have greater needs than all non-car-owners, since car-owners are more likely to have high income than non-car-owners as it was demonstrated e.g. by Lucas & Jones (2009).
 The analysis of the first questionnaire confirm these positive relationships between car ownership and income, as well as car use and income.
-Figure 22. presents the distribution of respondents based on the per capita net income of their households in the case of non-car-owner and car-owner inner city residents, and Figure 23. presents the distribution of respondents based on the per capita net income of their households in the case of non-car-users and so they are likely to have smaller needs.
+Figure 22. presents the distribution of respondents based on the per capita net income of their households in the case of non-car-owner and car-owner inner city residents, and Figure 23. presents the distribution of respondents based on the per capita net income of their households in the case of non-car-user and car user commuters.
+In both cases, car users more likely belong to higher income groups than non-car-users and so they are likely to have smaller needs.
 Certainly, there are car users with low income who might need subsidies, but the majority of car users have moderate or high income, and there are many non-car-owners with low income who are likely to have higher needs than car-owner or car user people with high income.